-Officials in Maryland announced Monday afternoon that a shooting occurred inside a high school, with one person confirmed to have been shot.
+Officials in Maryland announced Monday afternoon that a shooting occurred inside a high school, with one student confirmed to have been shot.

-The Montgomery County Department of Police (MCPD) confirmed one person has been placed under custody related to the incident at Thomas S. Wootton High School, a top-performing school in one of the wealthiest counties in the country.
+The Montgomery County Department of Police (MCPD) said the incident unfolded at Thomas S. Wootton High School, a top-performing school in one of the wealthiest counties in the country.

 "MCPD dispatched at 2:15 p.m., for the preliminary report of shots fired near Thomas S. Wootton High School," MCPD said.

-The campus, located in a suburb northeast of Washington, D.C., remains under lockdown as additional officials respond to the scene.
+Wootton High School, located in a suburb northwest of Washington, D.C., was placed under lockdown as additional officials responded to the scene.

 "All students who ride a bus will take their regular routes home.
 Parents of bus riders are asked not to come to the school," MCPD said.